 Internet service discovery is an emerging topic to study the deployment of protocols.
 Towards this end, our community periodically scans the entire advertised IPv4 address space.
-In this paper, we question this principle.
-Being good Internet citizens means that we should limit scan traffic to what is necessary.
+In this paper, we question this princilinit scan traffic to what is necessary.
 We conducted a study of scan data, which shows that several prefixes do not accommodate any host of interest and the network topology is fairly stable.
-We argue that this allows us to collect representative data by scanning less.
-In our paper, we explore the idea to scan all prefixes once and then identify prefixes of interest for future scanning.
+We argue that this allows us to to collect representative data by seaming less.
+In our paper, we explore the idea to scan all prefixes once and then identify repressed for these some contents.

-Based on our analysis of the censys. io data set (4.1 TB data encompassing 28 full IPv4 scans within 6 months) we found that we can reduce scan traffic between 25-90% and miss only 1-10% of the hosts, depending on desired trade-offs and protocols.
+Based on our analysis of the censgs. to data set (4.1 TB data encompassing 28 full IPv4 scans within 6 months) we found that we can reduce scan traffic between 25-99% and miss only 1-10% of the hosts, depending on desired trade-offs and protocols.